Clean Needle Technique Course: FAQs

-A. The basic rationale upon which the Council's CNT course is premised is that there is a need for a national standard in the area of clean needle safety to ensure public safety by preventing clinical accidents.
+Answer: The basic rationale upon which the CCAOM's CNT course is premised is that there is a need for a national standard in the area of clean needle safety to ensure public safety by preventing clinical accidents.
 The need for a national certification standard in needle safety is strongly supported not only by the national association of AOM colleges (CCAOM), but also by the national accrediting agency for the AOM profession (ACAOM).
-The Council's CNT course serves the interests of public safety by ensuring that graduates of AOM programs, both domestic and foreign, are informed of and have demonstrated competency in a uniform national standard of needle safety.
+The CCAOM's CNT course serves the interests of public safety by ensuring that graduates of AOM programs, both domestic and foreign, are informed of and have demonstrated competency in a uniform national standard of needle safety.

 Question 3: Who is eligible to take the CNT course?

-A. The CNT course is designed for the following categories of individuals:
+Answer: The CNT course is designed for the following categories of individuals:

-(1) currently enrolled AOM students whose program of study requires them to take the CNT course; (2) AOM students or graduates who wish to receive NCCAOM certification; (3) AOM students, graduates or practitioners whose state licensing board requires completion of the CNT course.
-In addition, some insurance carriers or employers may require completion of a recent CNT course, and some state boards governing the practice of detoxification (NADA) specialists may require complete of the national CNT course as well.
+(1) currently enrolled AOM students whose program of study requires them to take the CNT course; (2) AOM students or graduates who wish to receive NCCAOM certification; (3) AOM students, graduates or other practitioners whose state licensing board requires completion of the CNT course.
+In addition, some insurance carriers or employers may require completion of a recent CNT course, and some state boards governing the practice of detoxification (NADA) specialists may require completion of the national CNT course as well.

 Question 4: Why should I take the CNT course?

-A. National certification in the field of acupuncture requires an applicant to have successfully completed the CCAOM CNT course.
+Answer: National certification in the field of acupuncture by NCCAOM requires an applicant to have successfully completed the CCAOM CNT course.
 Although needling technique and safety is a required course at accredited acupuncture schools in the United States, the NCCAOM as well as most state licensing boards recognize that independent verification of CNT competency by those wishing to practice acupuncture is essential in the interest of public safety.
-The content of the CNT course provides a uniform standard of practice for acupuncture in the United States.
-This course does not, however, replace other coursework in techniques, risk management, clinical safety or the standard of the Occupational Safety and Health Act or the Centers for Disease Control and Prevention.
+The content of the CNT course provides a uniform standard of practice for acupuncture needle safety in the United States.
+This course does not, however, replace other coursework in techniques, risk management, clinical safety or the standards of the Occupational Safety and Health Act or the Centers for Disease Control and Prevention.

 Question 5: Why is it important to maintain national standards in the area of CNT?

-A. It is essential that competency in safe needling technique by those wishing to practice acupuncture in the United States be verified to ensure the safety and health of patients, as well as practitioners and members of the public.
+Answer: It is essential that competency in safe needling technique by those wishing to practice acupuncture in the United States be verified to ensure the safety and health of patients, as well as practitioners and members of the public.
 Confidence in the safety of acupuncture by consumers, regulators, and third party payers is also a necessity in order to foster the general acceptance of acupuncture as a treatment option in the United States.